rama1997/More-Like-This/README.md

 - **Combine Into One Catalog**:
   By default, each recommendation source appears as its own catalog.
   Enable this option to merge all recommendations into a single catalog.
+Combined catalogs will display the most frequent recommendations first.
   (Note: Combined catalogs may load more slowly.)

 - **Set Catalog Order**: